-Dr. Michael M. Credico and staff are proud to announce the newest affiliate to our facility.
-We are happy to welcome Jie Chen, Acupuncturists to the Bloomfield Total Health Center.
+Dr. Michael M. Credico and staff are proud to announce the newest affiliate to Bloomfield Total Health Center.
+We are happy to welcome Jie Chen, our New Jersey State Licensed Acupuncturist.

 Please contact our staff to arrange a consultation with Jie to see how acupuncture can be of benefit to you or your loved ones.

 Jie Chen ,L Ac, certified, New Jersey state licensed acupuncturist.

 ~Frequently asked questions~

 What is acupuncture?